 Changing Health Acting Together

-CHAT is SDERA'S whole school approach initiative that over 100 schools in Western Australia are currently implementing to achieve better health and wellbeing outcomes for their school community.
+CHAT is SDERA'S award winning whole school approach initiative that 122 schools in Western Australia are currently implementing to achieve better health and wellbeing outcomes for their school community.
 Best practice research indicates clearly that a whole school approach to any health related issue where schools, parents and communities work together can produce the best health outcomes

 CHAT has been developed following research undertaken by SDERA through the Health Promoting Schools Project (2009) and in response to the findings from the KIT- Plus Research Project (2008-2010), a collaboration with the Child Health Promotion Research Centre.
 It is underpinned by the Principles for School Drug Education and the Health Promoting Schools Framework.
-Approximately 110 Western Australian schools are currently involved in CHAT including both primary and secondary schools from metropolitan and regional locations.
+There are 122 Western Australian schools currently involved in CHAT including both primary and secondary schools from metropolitan and regional locations.